la2050/archive/_projects/2016/ending-generational-cycles-of-poverty-through-urban-youth-and-community-development-programs.md

   ["Money ","Volunteers","Advisors/board members","Infrastructure
   (building/space/vehicles etc.)","Technical infrastructure (computers
   etc.)","Network/relationship support","Quality improvement research"]
+project_description: >-
+  In collaboration with Dorsey high school and Jim Gilliam Recreation center; in the south Los Angeles community, we provide self-esteem building, individual and community goal setting, professional development, along with community projects as civic leadership and cultural arts    to encourage academic and community success.
+Upon graduating from our programs, we will place youth in internships that match their field of interest, while connecting youth to networking relationships and mentors.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Student education pipeline","Suspension and expulsion rates","Youth